19

 Berlin, Germany

-Centre for Humanitarian Action
+Academy for Humanitarian Action

 DEMAC is a global initiative aiming at enhancing mutual knowledge and coordination, communication and coherence between diaspora humanitarian actors and the institutional humanitarian system.